sobolevn/sobolevn.github.io/_posts/2019-01-31-simple-dependent-types-in-python.md

 ---
 layout: post
 title: "Simple dependent types in Python"
 description: "Python typing just got a new shiny feature: Literal types.
-Let's dive in a get familiar with it."
+Let's dive in and get familiar with it."
 date: 2019-01-31
 tags: python django
 republished: